Mike Connolly (Massachusetts politician): Political career

 From 2014 to 2015 he was an aide to Cambridge city councilman Dennis Carlone.

 He defeated Representative Timothy J. Toomey Jr. in September 2016 in the Democratic primary for the 26th Middlesex District, which comprises East Cambridge and East Somerville.
 Connolly was active with Occupy Boston and ran unsuccessfully against Toomey in 2012.
 In 2016, he was backed by Our Revolution, a Bernie Sanders-based political organization, and was endorsed by the prominent Cambridge academics Noam Chomsky and Lawrence Lessig.
 Connolly beat Toomey by about 300 votes and was elected to represent the 26th Middlesex District after Toomey's term ended; Connolly did not face a Republican in the November 2016 election for the Massachusetts House of Representatives.
 Connolly opposed the November 2016 "ballot question that would lift the charter school cap" and supports the legalization of recreational marijuana.
 He is a member of the Democratic Socialists of America, although the Boston chapter announced in July 2023 that they were considering his expulsion from the local chapter.
-On July 10, 2023, Connolly announced he was leaving the DSA in response to the expulsion proceedings.
+On July 10, 2023, Connolly announced he was leaving the Boston DSA in response to the expulsion proceedings.

 His proposal to institute rent control in Massachusetts failed by a vote of 22-136.

-Committee Assignments
+Committee assignments

 For the 2025-26 Session, Connolly sits in the following committees in the House: